Home equity calculator

 Usable equity: (property value × maximum LVR) minus outstanding loan balance

-How equity works
+How our home equity calculator works

 Step by step